 Produced by Greg Lang

-Cast: Terrill Stewart, Claude Vipond, Randy Gough, Denise Dawson, Mary Vollmer, John Green, Pat Slerritt, Carol Hatton.
+Cast: Terrill Stewart, Claude Vipond, Randy Gough, Denise Dawson, Mary Vollmer, John Green, Pat Skerritt, Carol Hatton.

 Synopsis: Most of us know the story of Job - but how many have thought of it as a comedy.
 This play is an updated version.
-Job has been transported to the present in the embodiment of Joe Benjamin, a wealthy New Yorker.
+A job has been transported to the present in the embodiment of Joe Benjamin, a wealthy New Yorker.

 1976-1977 (Whitby Theatre Company)